 A salvation awakening in Jesus, then, links truth and trust.
 Both emerge through love as the Spirit moves love from the realm of foggy truth into heartfelt assurance.
 This is his miracle of sharing God’s love in hearts that can change a “lover of self” into a “lover of God.”

 All that to say, a living faith will come by hearing the biblical words about Jesus—as in John’s gospel for one—even when the words may at first seem like a distant story.
-And ask God, “Is this for me?
+We then ask God, “Is this for me?
 Do you really love me?”
 Then bow your heart and wait for the Spirit to do his work of bringing the narrative to life.
 Eternal life.